Inside Gov. Emmanuel’s industrial 'revolution' in Akwa Ibom

 Never in the history of Akwa Ibom has one administration been able to attract so many industries within so short a time.

-The Jubilee Syringe Manufacturing Company Ltd is located in Onna Local Government Area, a few killometres from Ibeno where ExxonMobil’s Qua Iboe Terminal is.
+The Jubilee Syringe Manufacturing Company Ltd is located in Onna Local Government Area, a few kilometres from Ibeno where ExxonMobil’s Qua Iboe Terminal is.

-It is owned by a Turkish firm, VKS Group, which reportedly invested $30 million as the initial capital into the factory.
+It is owned by a Turkish firm, VKS Group, which reportedly invested $30 million as initial capital.

-The factory sources its raw materials, polypropylene, from the Indorama Eleme Petrochemical, Port Harcourt, Rivers State.
+The factory sources its raw materials, polypropylene, from Indorama Eleme Petrochemical in Port Harcourt, Rivers State.

-Another investment by the VKS Group in the state is a 500-tons per day capacity flour mill, still in Onna, which is near completion and is scheduled to start production in May this year.
+Another investment by the VKS Group in the state is a 500-tons per day capacity flour mill, still in Onna, which is near completion and is scheduled to start production in May.

-The machines were running and the workers busy at their duty posts when a PREMIUM TIMES reporter visited the syringe factory in December last year.
+The machines were running and workers busy at their duty posts when a PREMIUM TIMES reporter visited the syringe factory in December.

-At a 100 per cent capacity, the factory could produce up to a million syringes daily, ranging from 2 millimetres, 5 millimetres, and 10 millimetres, the managing director of Jubilee Syringe, Zubeyir Gulabi, a Turkish national, told PREMIUM TIMES.
+At a 100 per cent capacity, the factory could produce up to a million syringes daily, ranging from 2 millimetres, 5 millimetres, and 10 millimetres, Managing Director Zubeyir Gulabi, a Turkish national, told PREMIUM TIMES.

 Mr Gulabi explained what he meant by “lack of personnel”.